-a basic issue, as the authority to collect the taxes that have supported the Superfund trust fund ended in 1995.
+Future funding of the program is a basic issue, as the taxing authority that supported the Superfund trust fund ended in 1995.
 Congress has appropriated larger amounts from the Treasury since FY1999 as the trust fund balance has declined.
-The FY2002 appropriation for the Superfund program is \$1.27 billion, including \$97.7 million for brownfields (P.L.
+The FY2002 appropriation for the Superfund program is \$1.27 billion, (P.L.
 106-377).